markoheijnen/tabify-edit-screen/readme.txt

 Yes, you can use the filter 'tabify_tab_location' and passing the value 'after_title' to it.
 You can also check on the second argument what the location is.
 Now always 'posttype'

+= Can it work with Types, WordPress SEO or Members = Yes, it can work with those plugins trough a filter.
+Their plugins using weird auto load magic or have extra checks that will not be run on our settings page.

+add_filter( 'tabify_plugin_support', '__return_true' );

 == Screenshots ==

 1. How it would look like after enabling this plugin
 1. The settings page where you can manage the tabs for each posttype

 == Changelog ==

+= 0.5.1 ( 2012-12-31 ) =
+* Move tabs to top again.
+That is the default state

 = 0.5 ( 2012-12-31 ) =
 * Improved deleting a tab from the setting screen